bwcurless/FaSTED/README.md

 ## Overview
 This is a FP16-FP32 mixed precision vector similarity search that is written for the A100 GPU.
 It operates in mixed precision with FP16 input data, and computes FP32 distances.
-Given two sets of vectors of N-dimensions and a distance epsilon $$\epsilon$$, this routine computes the euclidian distance between every point.
+Given two sets of vectors of N-dimensions and a distance epsilon $$\epsilon$$, this routine computes the euclidean distance between every point.
 If two points are within $$\epsilon$$ of each other, their coordinates are output back to global memory and classified as a "Pair".
 The algorithm computes the distance between two vectors by performing a giant matrix multiplication of the candidate points times the query points.
-The summation of the squared dimensions of each point are added to the matrix product to compute the euclidian distance.
+The summation of the squared dimensions of each point are added to the matrix product to compute the euclidean distance.

 ## Optimizations
 As the primary component of the algorithm is a large matrix multiplication, many of the optimizations were inspired by CUTLASS.
 On high dimensional datasets (> 2048D) with enough points to saturate the GPU, this algorithm is operating at 66% (200 TFLOPS) of peak utilization of the theoretical mixed-precision Tensor Core throughput (300 TFLOPS).
 Some of the optimizations made to achieve this performance are listed here: